|Click here to download all materials for a Pedicab Business license application as one file (1.6 MB).

 Businesses incorporated out of state must obtain a Certificate of Doing Business in Good Standing from your home state’s Secretary of State and file this with an application for Authority to Conduct Business in New York with the New York State Secretary of State.

-Below are requirements when filing your license application:
+Below are requirements when filing your license application.
+If you fail to submit all documents, your application will be denied.

 - Basic License Application